Can social perceptions of otaku culture move beyond mere instinctive wariness to respect and understanding?

 As mentioned above, it is a contradiction that people who are not familiar with otaku culture may have a negative perception of otaku, which may be natural but is not justified.
 However, as described above, the modern trend is to be wary and not to feel justified in having a negative perception of otaku.
 So what should we do in the face of this modern trend?

 However, modern times tell us to respect each other even if we can’t communicate.
 You might think, “Why should I do that?” but it might actually be good for you.
 Just as you may not understand someone else, they may not understand you.
-It’s a personal choice whether you want to be respectful or wary of that.
+It’s a personal choice whether you want to respect that or be wary of it.
 But right now, the global trend seems to be toward respect.
 Whatever you choose is also a matter of personal preference, and I can’t say anything about it, but it may become extinct in the global trend.
 It all depends on your choice.

 About the author